On the cohomological dimension of the moduli space of Riemann surfaces

-As the $f_\Bcal$ above defined in Lemma \ref{lemma:ell-properties}(b) is the sup of {\it{all}} bases, it is clearly independent of the local trivialization of the family and so it globalizes over $\Hcal'_n(m)^\ze$.
-Moreover, it is $\aut_n(m)$-invariant and so we obtain the following.
+As the $f_\Bcal$ above defined in Lemma \ref{lemma:ell-properties}(b) is the sup of {\it{all}} bases, it is clearly independent of the local trivialization of the family and so it globalizes over $\Omega\M'_{g,n}(\vc{m})$.
+Moreover, it is invariant under labelling of the marked points and so we have obtained the following.